Wang Jiadao: Second Nationalist-Communist Civil War

 On August 15, 1945, the anti-Japanese conflict culminated in definitive victory.
 In November, the Jin-Ji-Lu-Yu military area transferred its major forces to the Ji-Lu-Yu military region to establish the Seventh Column, with Wang Jiadao serving as the deputy brigade commander of the 20th brigade within the column.
 Subsequently, he advanced north with his forces to engage in the Pinghan Road Battle, successfully seizing Heze and Jining in Shandong Province.
 The civil war commenced in June 1946.
 In August, he engaged in the Longhai Road Battle with his forces and seized Dangshan Station.
 Wang Jiadao was subsequently appointed as the commander of the Independent Brigade (later designated the Independent First Brigade) in the Jiluyu Military Region, where he directed his forces in the Battle of Huaxian, the Battle of Jujinyu, and the North Henan Offensive.

 At the conclusion of June 1947, to execute the "Strike Strategy of the Central Plains," the principal forces of the Jin-Ji-Lu-Yu Field Army breached the Kuomintang's Yellow River defenses.
 Wang Jiadao led the initial clandestine river crossing, dismantled the Kuomintang Joint Logistics Headquarters, and secured control over the Yellow River, specifically the southern bank section between Juancheng and Yuncheng.
-Subsequently, Wang Jiadao commanded the troops in the Battle of Southwest Shandong, where the first column obliterated Yuncheng, defeating over 15,000 Kuomintang and their Fifty-fifth Division, while obstructing the Kuomingtang Wang Jingjiu Regiment's assault, thereby providing substantial support for Liu-Deng army to recuperate and advance southward.
+Subsequently, Wang Jiadao commanded the troops in the Battle of Southwest Shandong, where the first column obliterated Yuncheng, defeating over 15,000 Kuomintang and their Fifty-fifth Division, while obstructing the Kuomintang Wang Jingjiu Regiment's assault, thereby providing substantial support for Liu-Deng army to recuperate and advance southward.

 On August 1, 1947, the independent brigade of the Jiluyu Military Region was incorporated into the 11th Column of the Jin-Hei-Lu-Yu Field Army, which was rebranded as the eleventh column of the Central Plains Field Army in May 1948, with Wang serving as the commander of the thirty-first brigade.
 During this period, Wang Jiadao commanded his forces in the Battle of the Longhai Road, the Battle of East Henan, and the Battle of Huaihai.
 In February 1949, following the transformation of the Central Plains Field Army into the Second Field Army, Wang assumed command of the Forty-ninth Division of the Seventeenth Army.
 He directed his troops to the western region of Anhui Province in preparation for the Yangtze River Crossing campaign.
 On April 21, he led his forces to forcibly cross the Yangtze River west of Anqing, advancing into Jingdezhen via the Dongliu River, subsequently launching an assault on the Zhejiang-Jiangxi Line.
 In June, he directed his troops to Fujian and Guangdong, coordinating with the Third Field Army's campaign in the Battle of Hengbao and the Battle of Guangdong.